nliulab/seeBias/CaseStudy1_Recidivism_Prediction.md

   - [Visualise fairness metrics](#visualise-fairness-metrics)

-This guide book completely reproduces Case Study 1 in the paper *seeBias: A Comprehensive Tool for Assessing and Visualizing Fairness in AI Prediction Models*, which evaluates bias across race and sex when predicting two-year recidivism using the COMPAS data.
+This guide book completely reproduces Case Study 1 in the paper *seeBias: A Comprehensive Tool for Assessing and Visualizing AI Fairness*, which evaluates bias across race and sex when predicting two-year recidivism using the COMPAS data.

 ## Build prediction model